callstack-internal/kamil-kedzierski-onboarding/README.md

 # WeatherApp ⛅️

-This is an WeatherApp created with Expo Bare Workflow.
+This is an WeatherApp created React Native.

 ## Step 1: Start the Metro Server